octosoft/octoscan/README.md

 ```

 ### Linux Java Process Scan
 On Linux, octoscan performs an in-depth scan of running java processes.
-If run under root or if the -sudo option
+If run under root
-is set the scan will read all java processes.
+the scan will read all java processes.
 Otherwise it reads processes running under the same user as the scan only.
 If not running under root, the scan user must have permissions to start all detected java binaries.
 For best java scan results on servers it's highly recommended to run the scan with root privileges.